antonpinchuk/ibkr-hotkey-trader/README.md

 #### Safety Features
 - Cannot exceed 100% of buying budget (warning toast)
 - Budget validation against account balance
-- Blocked trading buttons if no tick-by-tick updates received
+- Blocks trading buttons if no tick-by-tick price updates received
 - Automatic reconnection if TWS connection drops
 - Visual warnings for account balance issues

 #### TradingView Workflow
 1. Install and configure browser plugin
-2. Tickers will sync automatically (based on plugin wishlist settings)
+2. TradingView wishlist and flagged symbols will sync automatically with the app (based on plugin settings)
-3. Current ticker is always visible in MacOS menu bar (mind blinking)
+3. TradingView current symbol selection is automatically synced with the app, and appeared in MacOS menu bar (mind blinking)
 4. Use hotkeys to trade

 (see [chrome-extension/README.md](chrome-extension/README.md))

 #### TWS Display Groups (current symbol synchronization)

-**Display Groups** allow automatic synchronization of the active ticker between TradingView -> Hotkey Trader app -> TWS windows (where you can have market data, level 2, news, charts etc).
+**Display Groups** allow automatic synchronization of the active ticker between TradingView -> Hotkey Trader app -> TWS windows.
+Most traders use multiple monitors.
+I personally have TradingView (10s chart, indicators, screener, wishlists) on the primary monitor and IBKR Trader Workstation (level 2, news, 5m chart, positions and orders) on the secondary monitor.
+While the Hotkey Trader app is working in background.

 **Setup:**

 1. **In TWS - Configure Display Groups:**
-   - Open windows you want to sync: Market Data, Level 2, News, Charts
+   - Open layout (new or mosaic) and configure windows
    - For each window:
      - Right-click window title → **View** → **Display Groups** → Select a group (e.g., **Group 1**)
-     - OR click the link icon 🔗 in the window and select a group
+     - OR click the link icon 🔗 in the the app window and select a group
    - The link icon should become **colored** (not gray/white) when active
    - **Important:** All windows must use the **same group number**